 I've recently taken an AncestryDNA test, so if you are looking at this webpage and have also taken one, and have Goldberg people in your tree, please contact me to see if we Match.

 I think there was at least one sister or sister-in-law, who also lived in Milwaukee or Chicago.
 I believe she had a niece, Rochelle, living in California, but I don't know which sibling she descended from.
 Her sister may have been named Rose?
 I want so much to find and talk to cousins or anyone who may have information about them, to learn more about our family and especially if you have photos or stories of who and where they came from.
 Please email me. email@example.com

-Rubin Goldberg came to Milwaukee from Ukraine via Liverpool, England, Philadelphia, PA and Racine, WI
+Rubin Goldberg came to Milwaukee from Russia via Liverpool, England, Philadelphia, PA and Racine, WI.
+SEE TRANSLATION BELOW:

 Rubin Goldberg Family circa 1915

 Translation ... to English "here is buried our dear father reuven son of mr simcha died 24th of nisan 5691 may his soul be bound up in the bond of life"

 Rubin (Reuven) and Anna (Chane) Goldberg eventually had 7 children.
 The five shown here with them in 1915 are from the oldest, Leo (Levi) b.1902 in Kolki, Russia (now Ukraine), Louis b.1908 in Philadelphia, PA, Hyman b.1909 in Racine, WI, Sidney b.1910 in Kenosha, WI and Mary b.1914 in Milwaukee, WI.
 Not in the photo, born later in Milwaukee, would come 2 more sons, Isadore b.1916 and Meyer (my father) b.1917.